arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 author: 'Karl Söderby'
 ---

 The **Arduino Nano ESP32** is the first Arduino to feature an ESP32 SoC, based on the [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3).
-This SoC is found inside the **u-blox NORA-W106** module and provides both Bluetooth® & Wi-Fi® connectivity, as well as embedding an antenna.
+This SoC is found inside the **u-blox® NORA-W106** module and provides both Bluetooth® & Wi-Fi® connectivity, as well as embedding an antenna.

 ![Nano ESP32 overview](assets/nano-esp32-overview.png)